ehealthsuisse/ch-epr-fhir/input/pagecontent/index.md

 The following figure shows the profiles, actors and transactions specified or referenced in this national extension:

 <div>{% include overview.svg %}</div>

-For the process flow of the mHealth profiles see [sequence diagrams](sequencediagrams.html).